seL4/docs/Hardware/index.md

   architecture ports, new large formal verifications, or large or fundamental new features;

-* You can inquire the seL4 community, through one of our [communication channels](https://sel4.systems/contact/) as to whether someone is developing such a port or feature already, or as to the general interest in discussing such such a new port or feature;
+* You can contact the seL4 community through one of our [communication channels](https://sel4.systems/contact/) to ask whether someone is developing such a port or feature already, or if there is general interest in discussing such such a new port or feature;

 * If you are in a position to develop the seL4 port or feature yourself, you